psxio/psx.market/replit.md

 ## Overview
 Create.psx is a dual token-gated Web3 marketplace connecting premium builders with clients in the memecoin and crypto space.
 Its core purpose is to ensure quality by requiring $CREATE or $PSX token holdings for platform access.
-The platform features builder profiles, service listings, category-based browsing, administrative dashboards, legal compliance, and a robust builder onboarding system.
+The platform features builder profiles, service listings, category-based browsing, administrative dashboards, legal compliance, robust builder onboarding, and **AI-powered builder discovery and matching**.
 The long-term vision is to become the leading platform for Web3 talent, integrating secure on-chain payments and advanced project management.

 ## User Preferences
 - Default theme: Dark mode with purple/cyan branding